 Aisea Laungaue (he/him)

-Dana Ledoux Miller (she/her)Dana Ledoux Miller is a Samoan writer/producer currently co-showrunning Netflix's THAI CAVE RESCUE Limited Series produced by SKG and Jon M. Chu.
+Dana Ledoux Miller (she/her)Dana Ledoux Miller is a Samoan writer/producer.
+She was the co-showrunner of Netflix's THAI CAVE RESCUE Limited Series produced by SKG and Jon M. Chu.
 Previously, she was an Executive Producer on LAST RESORT for Seven Bucks Productions and Feigco Entertainment as part of the Break the Room Initiative and set up at Quibi.
 Prior to that, she's written for AMC’s KEVIN CAN F*CK HIMSELF and LODGE 49, as well as ABC’s DESIGNATED SURVIVOR, Netflix’s NARCOS and HBO’s THE NEWSROOM.
 She is a graduate of the University of Hawai’i at Manoa and was born and raised in Long Beach, CA.